hwayne/learntla-v2/docs/core/invariants.rst

   IsUnique(s) == Cardinality(seen) = Len(s)

 I said that this is the improper way.
-That's for two reasons.
+That's for three reasons.
 First of all, it's tying the definition of uniqueness to ``seen``, which is a variable.
 Whether a sequence is unique or not should be independent of our actual behavior.
 It is or it isn't.
 The ``IsUnique`` operator should rely on the values in ``s`` and nothing else.

 Second, this isn't really the *definition* of uniqueness.
 We're just using a clever trick involving set cardinalities.
-It'd be better if we our operator captured the meaning of uniqueness, not a weird side-channel which is coincidentally identical to uniqueness.
+It'd be better if our operator captured the meaning of uniqueness, not use a weird side-channel which is coincidentally identical to uniqueness.

 Finally, this doesn't give us anywhere to go.
 We could represent uniqueness this way, but what about, say, sortedness?